mapbox/dynamodb-migrator/readme.md

     $ dynamodb-filter ./some-dump.gz ./my-script.js --output ./some-filtered-dump.gz
     ```

-### Write to a kinesis stream

-` --stream region/streamName/key`

-To write records to a kinesis stream for replication, `--stream` may be passed as an option. `region`, `stream name`, and `key` should be given as `/`-separated arguments in that order. `key` may contain multiple properties, separated by a comma (e.g. `region/streamName/id,collection`).

 ### Specify type of JSON

 Pass the `--dyno` flag to the migrator if your input JSON objects are in a format suitable for direct usage in [dyno](https://github.com/mapbox/dyno).
 Otherwise, it is assumed that the objects are formatted using standard DynamoDB syntax.